NingWang1999/ningwang1999.github.io/_pages/about.md

 ---

 ## About Me
 I am currently a second-year master's student at **Beijing Forestry University**.
-My mentor is **Prof. Kang Feng** from BFU-Key Laboratory of Silvicultural Equipments and Ergonomics Lab.
+My mentor is **Prof. Kang Feng** from BFU-Key Laboratory of State Forestry and Grassland Administration on Forestry Equipment and Automation Lab.
 Prior to that, I was an undergraduate student majoring in Robotics Engineering at the College of Ocean Engineering, **Harbin Institute of Technology(Weihai)**.

 My main research direction is **3D reconstruction**, especially in the reconstruction of fruit trees and orchards in complex environments.
 I try to use Terrestrial Laser Scanning(TLS) to obtain point clouds and extract structural information of trees to achieve **automatic registration of marker-free and low-overlap point clouds**.
 My researchs also involves the development of automated forestry and agricultural equipment using lidar or RGB-D as sensors.